 Both digital and paper testing require a test coordinator, proctors, SSD coordinator, and hall and room monitors—but you also need someone to act as a technology coordinator for the digital test.
 Learn what a technology coordinator does.

 Each digital testing room needs one proctor.
-For rooms with 25 students or less, we recommend one room monitor; for rooms with 26-50 students, we require two monitors.
+Rooms with 25 students or less don’t require a monitor; for rooms with 26–50 students, we require at least one monitor.
 Add another room monitor for every additional 25 students.
 This differs from the staffing needs for paper testing.

 For paper test administrations, we don't allow partitions between desks; for digital test administrations, we strongly recommend them.
 One benefit of using partitions is that it allows students to sit face to face, which is never allowed for paper administrations.
 Read more about setting up digital testing rooms.

 Preparing for the Test

 Because the digital and paper tests share the same content, students can still use Official SAT Practice on Khan Academy® to practice their skills for the SAT, PSAT 10, and PSAT 8/9.
-But with the digital tests, students should also use the Student Digital Test Preview to become familiar with the testing environment.
+But with the digital tests, students should also use the Student Digital Test Preview to become familiar with the testing environment and the Desmos calculator.

 Some students may need different accommodations for digital testing than for paper testing.
 Read more about accommodations.